taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 <h2><a name="sre_t" href="#sre_c">SRE</a></h2>
 <br>

-- Site Reliability Engineering: How Google Runs Production Systems
+- **Site Reliability Engineering: How Google Runs Production Systems** by Betsy Beyer
 - The Site Reliability Workbook: Practical Ways to Implement SRE
 - Seeking SRE: Conversations About Running Production Systems at Scale by David N. Blank-Edelman
 - The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations